-The Technology Division will create campus computing accounts for all registered curriculum students, on or before the beginning date of classes for each semester.
+The Division of Technology & Learning Resources will create campus computing accounts for all registered curriculum students, on or before the beginning date of classes for each semester.
 These accounts will be accessed by a username and password.
-The student will use this username and password to log into any campus open lab computer, access student email, Pioneer Pass, Blackboard, Moodle, library online databases, and the campus WiFi system.
-Student passwords may be changed using the ‘Password Station’ utility accessible through the ‘Western Piedmont Online’ section of the College’s web page.
+The student will use his/her username and password to log into any campus open lab computer, access student email, Pioneer Pass, Blackboard, Moodle, library online databases, and the campus WiFi system.
+A student's password may be changed using the ‘Password Station’ utility accessible through the ‘Western Piedmont Online’ section of the College’s web page.
 A brief tutorial on using Password Station is also available at the same link.

 Student Email Accounts

-Western Piedmont has partnered with Google Apps for Education to provide College email accounts for each student, as a means of communicating important information.
+Western Piedmont Community College has partnered with Google Apps for Education and Microsoft Office 365 to provide College email accounts for each student as a means of communicating important information.
 These student email accounts offer the option of being maintained as an alumni account after leaving the College.
-These accounts will allow the College to easily provide the student with notices of important deadlines for registration and financial aid, changes in academic status, academic and social events, etc. This account will be the only email account the College and College instructors will use to communicate with students.
+These accounts will allow the College to easily provide the student with notices of important deadlines for registration and financial aid, changes in academic status, academic and social events, etc. These accounts will be the only email accounts the College and College instructors will use to communicate with students.

 New students will receive a pamphlet detailing computer usage policies and procedures with his/her admissions letter.
-Copies of this pamphlet are also available in all campus open computer labs, and at the Technology Division Help Desk in Moore Hall Room 017.
-In addition, information about computer user accounts, and access to a utility that will automatically provide the student with his or her computer username and student email address, can be obtained by clicking on the “Student Computing Accounts” link under the “Western Piedmont Online” section of the College’s homepage at www.wpcc.edu.
+Copies of this pamphlet are also available in all campus open computer labs and at the Technology & Learning Resources Division Help Desk located in Moore Hall, Room 17.

 Wireless Networking (Wi-Fi)